samimath/samimath.github.io/_pages/work.md

   - image_path: ../images/bayer_ds.png
     alt: "codergirl"
     title: "Teaching at LaunchCode (2017 - 2019)"
-    excerpt: 'I was a volunteer instructor for LaunchCode's codergirl data science program, along with a few other data scientists in St. Louis, helping teach data science classes in python to an amazing community of women interested in a career in data science'Â
+    excerpt: 'I was a volunteer instructor for LaunchCode's codergirl data science program, along with a few other data scientists in St. Louis, helping teach data science classes in python to an amazing community of women interested in a career in data science.'
     url: "codergirl"
     btn_label: "Read More"
     btn_class: "btn--primary"